PostgreSQL Database Management

 Important

-CloudNativePG manages global objects in PostgreSQL clusters, such as databases, roles, and tablespaces.
-However, it does not manage the content of databases (e.g., schemas and tables).
-For database content, specialized tools or the applications themselves should be used.
+CloudNativePG manages global objects in PostgreSQL clusters, including databases, roles, and tablespaces.
+However, it does not manage database content beyond extensions and schemas (e.g., tables).
+To manage database content, use specialized tools or rely on the applications themselves.

 Declarative Database